chrthomsen/pygrametl/docs/examples/dimensions.rst

 pygrametl.
 It is instead represented as a snowflake schema where the dimension is split into multiple tables to achieve more normalisation and reduce redundancy in the dimension.
-To support this, a combination of :class:`.SnowflakedDimension` and :class:`.Dimension` is used.
-As multiple tables need to be represented, an instance of :class:`.Dimension` is created for each.
-An instance of :class:`.SnowflakedDimension` is then created to aggregate the created instances of :class:`.Dimension` and represent the Snowflaked dimension through one interface instead of manually interacting with each table on its own.
+To support this, a combination of :class:`.SnowflakedDimension` and :class:`.CachedDimension` is used.
+As multiple tables need to be represented, an instance of :class:`.CachedDimension` is created for each.
+An instance of :class:`.SnowflakedDimension` is then created to aggregate the created instances of :class:`.CachedDimension` and represent the Snowflaked dimension through one interface instead of manually interacting with each table on its own.
 Interacting with a Snowflaked dimension is then done through the same interface as presented by the other dimensions provided by pygrametl, with the caveat that some methods have side effects on the rows provided to :class:`.SnowflakedDimension` object, as foreign key relations needs to be computed based on the contents of the rows the object operates on.

 .. code-block:: python

     import psycopg2
     import pygrametl
-    from pygrametl.tables import Dimension, SnowflakedDimension, \
+    from pygrametl.tables import CachedDimension, SnowflakedDimension, \
         SlowlyChangingDimension

     # Input is a list of "rows" which in pygrametl is modelled as dict